Checkpoint Storage

 Notice: namespace must end with "/".

 Except when interacting with oss buckets, the oss client needs the credentials needed to interact with buckets.
 The client supports multiple authentication mechanisms and can be configured as to which mechanisms to use, and their order of use.
-Custom implementations of org.apache.hadoop.fs.aliyun.oss.AliyunCredentialsProvider may also be used. if you used AliyunCredentialsProvider (can be obtained from the Aliyun Access Key Management), these consist of an access key, a secret key. you can config like this:
+Custom implementations of org.apache.hadoop.fs.aliyun.oss.AliyunCredentialsProvider may also be used.
+If you used AliyunCredentialsProvider (can be obtained from the Aliyun Access Key Management), these consist of an access key, a secret key.
+You can config like this:

 seatunnel: